Topics on this page:

-The only exception to the Unit Rule is for minor traffic violations.
-No matter what happens with the minor traffic violation, even if you are convicted of it, it will not affect your ability to get the other related records expunged.
+There are two exceptions to the Unit Rule: minor traffic violations and cannabis possession.
+No matter what happens with the minor traffic violations or cannabis possession, even if you are convicted of it, it will not affect your ability to get the other related records expunged.

 What if no charge was ever filed against me?